 Net Price: $12,946

-Offering over 150 degree programs, Northern Arizona University is a large college community that maintains a personalized approach.
-On the Flagstaff campus of NAU, one can enroll in an undergraduate minor in disability studies; this degree addresses the state of disability in society and how the concept of “normal” has shaped perceptions of the disabled person.
-One of the primary objectives of the disability studies minor is to guide students toward deepening their appreciation of the inclusion, integration, and independence of disabled persons.
+Offering over 150 degree programs, Northern Arizona University is a large college that maintains a personalized approach.
+On the Flagstaff campus of NAU, one can enroll in an undergraduate minor in disability studies.
+This degree addresses the state of disability in society and how the concept of “normal” has shaped perceptions of the disabled person.
+One of the primary objectives of the disability studies minor is to guide students toward deepening their appreciation of disabled persons thorugh:

 #10 – Eastern Washington University